Dr. Franziska Horn

 autofeat

-autofeat is a Python library with a linear regression and classification model that automatically engineers and then selects non-linear features that can significantly improve the prediction performance of the model.
+autofeat [code] is a Python library with a linear regression and classification model that automatically engineers and then selects non-linear features that can significantly improve the prediction performance of the model.
 This is especially helpful if you have small datasets and/or want to be able to interpret your model to see how each input feature influences the prediction of the target.
 Further information can be found in the paper or my talk at the PyCon & PyData 2019 conference in Berlin.

 evolvemb